-Some of today’s greatest orchestral leaders are dynamic, inspiring and innovative... and they also just happen to be women.
-In 2018, it’s time to celebrate these incredible female conductors.
+Some of today’s greatest orchestral leaders are dynamic, inspiring and innovative women.
+And in 2019, it’s time to celebrate them...

 French conductor Laurence Equilbey is widely respected for her work in choral music, having founded and conducted the major a cappella choir, accentus (fun fact: Equilbey also invented the e-tuner, an electronic device for tuning third and quarter tones).
 Plus, she’s a champion for brilliant works by women composers.
 Here she is, conducting Louise Farrenc’s symphonic masterpiece – her Symphony No. 3.